aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 iOS is the operating system that powers the iPhone and iPad.
 It's based on a set of frameworks and programming languages that power all of Apple's devices, including Macs and Macbooks (macOS, or until recently, Mac OS X), the Apple TV (tvOS), and the Apple Watch (watchOS).
 Learning iOS is a great starting point for gaining access to the rest of Apple's device ecosystem, and as Apple continues to standardize the frameworks that power these devices, the easier it is to build for all of them simultaneously by sharing code.

 iOS stems from a long history of Apple development for Mac.
 The most notable technology is Objective-C, a 30-year old programming language that still exists as a viable language for building apps for iOS and Mac.
 However, _Swift_ is the new language of choice for Apple development, being more approachable than Objective-C. It's a great way to build apps as well as learn programming if you're new to code.

-Here's a brief comparison:
+Here's a brief comparison of the two languages that defines attributes of a user in both Objective-C and Swift.

 Objective-C: